atulkulk/rccl/test/common/MPITestRunner.md

 - ✅ HIP stream lifecycle management
 - ✅ Integrated with Google Test framework
 - ✅ Test-specific communicators for isolation
+- ✅ Framework-agnostic core (can be used without GTest)

 **Location:** `test/common/MPITestBase.hpp`